-The Willie Hinton Neighborhood Resource Center is located in a low/mod area and provides a variety of public service activities to low-income residents.
+The Willie Hinton Neighborhood Resource Center is in a low/mod area and provides a variety of public service activities to low-income residents.
 Health care services through CHI St. Vincent Health System are provided at the Nathaniel W. Hill Community Complex.
 The clinic is a long-standing beneficiary of CDBG funding to provide health and dental services for low-income individuals and families.

 The Ottenheimer Community and Therapeutic Center under the City's Park and Recreation Division was completed in 2012 with CDBG funding.
-The new building includes spaces for recreation as well as computer and cooking use by the community.
-It is also the home for the City's Therapeutic Recreation Division for people with disabilities.
+The new building includes spaces for recreation, cooking, and computers for use by their client community.
+It is also the home of the City's Therapeutic Recreation Division for people with disabilities.

-The Jericho Way Day Resource Center, with the assistance of CDBG funding, opened in June 2013 to meet the needs of the homeless and working poor population.
-Over 153,000 clients have visited the Center since its inception.
+The Jericho Way Day Resource Center, with the assistance of CDBG funding, opened in June 2013 to meet the needs of the homeless and poor working population.
+Over 167,000 clients have visited the Center since its inception.
 The Center works to identify and provide services for those in need with an ultimate goal of transitioning individuals out of homelessness.
 The Center provides food, clothing, showers, laundry services, health services, and transportation.
-Clients also can access individual case management, computers and internet, mail services, housing referrals, job counseling and a place to retreat from the elements.
+Clients can also access individual case management, computers and internet, mail services, housing referrals, job counseling and a place to retreat from the elements.

 The City has over sixty (60) parks and recreational areas, along with walking and bicycling trails.
 The community and recreation centers are strategically located around the city.
-The mission of the centers is to provide the citizens and visitors of Little Rock accessible recreational program opportunities, experiences and activities which promote active living, health and wellness, socialization, self-esteem, growth, and achievement.
+The mission of the centers is to provide the citizens and visitors of Little Rock with accessible recreational program opportunities, experiences and activities which promote active living, health and wellness, socialization, self-esteem, growth, and achievement.

-The City expects approximately \$3.5 million from the CDBG, HOME, and HOPWA programs for the FY 2024 program year.
+The City expects approximately \$3.3 million from the CDBG, HOME, and HOPWA programs for the FY 2025 program year.

-If the amount for CDBG is less than the projected amount, Owner-Occupied Rehabilitation and Administration will be decreased while the amounts for Landbank and Public Service projects will be as awarded.
-If the amount for CDBG is greater than the projected amount, Owner-Occupied Rehabilitation and Administration will be increased while the amounts for Landbank and Public Service projects will be as awarded.
+If the amount for CDBG is less than the projected amount, Owner-Occupied Rehabilitation and Administration will be decreased while the amounts for Public Service projects will be as awarded.
+If the amount for CDBG is greater than the projected amount, Owner-Occupied Rehabilitation and Administration will be increased while the amounts for Public Service projects will be as awarded.
 If the amount for HOME is less than or greater than the projected amount New Construction, CHDO Set-Aside, and Administration will be decreased or increased proportionally.